microsoft/vscode-azure-account/README.md

-# Azure Account and Sign-In
+# Azure Account and Sign In

 <!-- region exclude-from-marketplace -->